Coronavirus (Covid-19) resources

 Thinking about studying AAT?

-You can still study for an AAT qualification in the lockdown period.
+You can still study for an AAT qualification during coronavirus restrictions.

 Resources for AAT training providers

-Read the new guidance we've created (PDF) to help assessment centres meet their responsibility to become Covid-secure and enforce social distancing in preparation for hosting AAT assessments.
+Read the new guidance we've created (PDF) to help assessment centres meet their responsibility to be Covid-secure and enforce social distancing when hosting AAT assessments.

 Watch the webinars from June's online Training Provider Conference for key information on the impacts of Covid-19, apprenticeships, recognition of prior learning and Qualifications 2022.

-Remember to update your Find a Training Provider listing to show prospective students you're still operating throughout the lockdown period.
+Remember to update your Find a Training Provider listing to show prospective students you're still operating throughout the coronavirus period.

 Remind your students to use the AAT Lifelong Learning Portal to access hundreds of resources to keep their skills fresh.